 Define your brand identity

 What is a brand style guide?

-A good brand style guide acts as an encyclopedia for your brand identity.
+A good brand style guide acts as an encyclopedia for your brand identity, and is an integral part of your brand strategy.
 It will define each element of your brand’s character, covering everything from its mission statement and use of language to distinct color schemes and imagery.

 Constructing a system of rules that will outline your brand’s aesthetic standards and the voice behind them, the best style guide examples will pinpoint the attributes of your brand identity design and bring them to life.